This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Normal Dog Ear Wax Colors

-You’ll be glad to know that healthy dog ear wax typically appears light brown or light yellow and should be minimal in amount.
+You’ll be relieved to know that healthy dog ear wax typically appears light brown or pale yellow, with a semi-soft, slightly greasy texture that helps protect your pup’s ears.

 Light Brown Ear Wax